ZouhaierBrahmia/BiJect/README.md

 - One unified illustrative module (biject-unified.xq) exposing both transformations for quick testing.

-These scripts are intended for demonstration and educational purposes only, and were not used in the experimental evaluation.
+These scripts are intended for demonstration and educational purposes only.
+They were not used in the experimental evaluation.

 ### Tools (`tools/`)